GCBrito/PV-emulator/Simplified exponential model/README.txt

 This folder contains one MATLAB script:

-- "tracer_simplified_exponential_model.m": Plots the emulated operating points and the PV emulator’s testing points, and compares them to the theoretical I–V curve.
+- "tracer_simplified_exponential_model.m": Plots the emulated operating points as well as the PV emulator’s testing points and the load lines, and compares them to the theoretical I–V curve.

 *Usage instructions:*